tom-odonovan/Pocket-Chef/README.md

 - Create a new table for saved recipes ✅
 - Allow logged in users to add favourite recipes to database ✅
-- Display favourite recipes in favourites page
+- Display favourite recipes in favourites page ✅
+- Allow users to delete saved recipes

+### Allow users to add dietary preferences to their profile

+-

+### Randommly shedule meals for each user based on their preferences

+- Users should be able to swap scheduled meals for alternate recipes if they desire